Does Insurance Cover Sclerotherapy?

 What is a treatment for varicose veins on the legs?

-The best treatments for varicose veins on the legs are radiofrequency ablation, endovenous laser ablation, and venaseal.
+Some of the best treatments for varicose veins on the legs are radiofrequency ablation, endovenous laser ablation, and venaseal.
 Sclerotherapy can also be used for varicose veins on the legs, but it can only cure surface veins.

-Best Sclerotherapy Medical Clinic in River Oaks
+One of the Best Sclerotherapy Medical Clinic in River Oaks

-Vein Treatment Clinic is the best sclerotherapy medical clinic in River Oaks, Houston TX.
+Vein Treatment Clinic is one of the best sclerotherapy medical clinic in River Oaks, Houston TX.
 The highly qualified vein doctors in Vein Treatment Clinic study all of your symptoms carefully and run tests to check for underlying venous insufficiency.
 Based on their findings, they treat superficial spider veins or surface varicose veins with sclerotherapy.
 Vein Treatment Clinic has a 100% success rate and ensures that the treatment is painless and comfortable.
 If you have spider veins, please schedule a sclerotherapy treatment appointment right now.